-India rejects Pakistan’s claims that it was behind Lahore blast, calls it ‘baseless propaganda’
+‘Baseless propaganda’: India rejects Pakistan’s claims that it was behind Lahore blast

 On July 4, Pakistan’s National Security Advisor Moeed Yusuf had told reporters in Islamabad that the mastermind of the attack “is an Indian citizen and he is associated with R&AW [Research and Analysis Wing]”.

-Prime Minister Imran Khan had alleged that the “planning & financing of this heinous terror attack has links to Indian sponsorship of terrorism against Pakistan”.
-On Twitter, he had asked the global community to “mobilise international institutions against this rogue behaviour”.
+On Twitter, Prime Minister Imran Khan had alleged that the “planning & financing of this heinous terror attack has links to Indian sponsorship of terrorism against Pakistan”.
+He had asked the global community to “mobilise international institutions against this rogue behaviour”.

-Tension is brewing between India and Pakistan over suspected drone attacks.
+The controversy about the Lahore explosion comes amidst rising tension between India and Pakistan over suspected drone attacks.
 Last week, the Ministry of External Affairs confirmed reports that a drone had been spotted over the premises of the Indian High Commission in Islamabad on June 26.

 The security breach at the Indian High Commission took place a day before two blasts at an airbase in Jammu.
 Two Indian Air Force personnel were injured in the incident.
 The police suspect that drones were used to drop explosive material, but the Indian Air Force has not confirmed this.